 James is founder of Yila Properties, currently focusing on workforce housing.
 The Branch family, long-time Oakland residents, and have a son at MLK Jr. in West Oakland.
 James has a passion for outreach to low-income youth with whom he strongly identifies.
 He’s the first in his family to graduate college, having earned a B.S. in Mechanical Engineering from Cal Poly, San Luis Obispo.

-Jeff is the Head of Facilities at UserTesting, a software company based in Mountain View.
+Jeff is Senior Manager of Workplace Experience at Marqeta, based in Oakland.
 He is an elder at Convergence Covenant Church and previously served on the board of Oakland Youth Aspire, a resource center for West Oakland Youth.
 He previously connected with Faith Network as an Excel Reading Clinic tutor at MLK Jr. Elementary and has also hosted two interns through the CareerBridge program.

 Aliza is Economic Development Manager for the City of Oakland and leads a team responsible for city-wide business attraction, retention and expansion efforts.
 A member of St. Elizabeth’s Parish in the Fruitvale District, Alisa and her husband, Oakland City Council Member Noel Gallo, are have raised four children, all graduates of Oakland Public Schools.
 Aliza is active in mentoring and volunteers in Latino community development efforts.